AdrianSchlegel2/Coffee-and-Wifi/README.md

 # Coffee and Wifi
- A website that can show a table of coffee restaurants with wifi / sockets / coffee tastiness
+ A website that can show a table of coffee restaurants with wifi / sockets / coffee tastiness.
+Simply run the program and it will automatically host itself over your own pc / server.
+Once you actually click on the link created by the running of the program, you will be sent to the home page.
+Once you click on the "Show Me!" button, you will be sent to a Bootstrap (*Frontend-CSS-Framework developed by Twitter*) created table that has a collection of preentered cafes with info like the location, the opening and closing times, the name and the "*stats*" of the restaurant like internet strength, socket availability and coffee taste.

+Once on the website, if you enter the URL http://127.0.0.1:5000/add you will reach a website where you can actually enter your own coffee restaurant or new coffee restaurant you tried out.
+The form where you enter this information was created with **WTF Flask**, a form integration library for flask.
+This information is saved to a .csv file, so that the information is not lost and still available the next time you run the app.